Best daily deals

 That bass boost on the QuietComfort Earbuds II is a little too much for our liking.

-In our testing, the Apple AirPods Pro (2nd generation) shows a frequency response that closely follows our target curve, for the most part, providing an enjoyable sound for most people and genres.
+In our testing, the Apple AirPods Pro (2nd generation) shows a frequency response that closely follows our target curve, generally providing an enjoyable sound for most people and genres.
 The AirPods Pro (2nd generation) always has Adaptive EQ enabled, which maintains the sound profile to account for your in-ear fit and ear shape.

 Does the Apple AirPods Pro (2nd generation) or Bose QuietComfort Earbuds II have a better microphone?